MicrosoftDocs/dynamics-365-project-operations/articles/pro/proforma-invoicing/manage-nte-status-validations-sales.md

 ## Not-to-exceed on approvals

-When a time or expense or material usage entry is submitted, an approval record is created.
+When a time, expense, or material usage entry is submitted, an approval record is created.
 If the approval is chargeable and maps to a time and material contract line, the system completes a not-to-exceed validation check at the following levels:

   - Check against the limit set up for the customer on the project contract line
   - Check against the limit set up on the contract line